Aeroluna/LunaCoopMod/README.md

 An iconic defensive Terran structure for the defensive Terran commander.

+- Changed Planetary Fortress attack priority to "By Angle" instead of "By Distance".

+Should make Planetaries spend less time spinning around randomly when surrounded.

 - Added Commander Center Reactor.

 It takes forever to eco up on Swann.
 Maybe now not so much.